a peace march in lahore FRIENDS OF SOUTH ASIA (FOSA)

 Turmoil in the Tribal Belt

-Insurgency, Counter-Insurgency, and Women's Rights in PAKISTAN's Tribal Areas
+Insurgency, Counter-Insurgency, and Women's Rights in PAKISTAN's Tribal Areas A talk and documentary screening by KHAWAR MEHDI RIZVI

 Sunday April 13, 4pm, MILPITAS